My Career, the High Points, the low points, things not in my resume.

 Money dried up and the products finished and out the door so I had to find new work.
 At that time, 1991, the newspapers were the only source of jobs and I quickly found jobs that fit my skills

-Over the past many months I had collected business cards and had a three or four inch stack.
+Over the previous months I had collected business cards and had a three or four inch stack.
+It was just something I did.
 When I was out of work I just started cold-calling names in my stack of cards when I got to Gary Eng of Southern Datacomm.
 Gary had a shop set up in a store front even though they had no customer traffic, it was just an affordable location and I had stopped in to chat a couple of times on my afternoon walks.
 The call went like this:

 “Yes, can I speak with Gary Eng?”

 “Is this about the Programmer position?”
-(I hadn’t mentioned who I was)
+(I hadn’t even mentioned who I was)

 “Aaah, YES, this is about Programmer position.”

 So I made an appointment to come in for an interview.
 One of the best interview processes I ever ran: every question they asked I had a “Yes, I just used that technology in the XYZ project…” kind of answer.
 The process went from manager to manager and finally to the President, Gary, he just waved me away with a “I don’t need to talk with Brian.”